 After you created your Google Ads account go to your Merchant Center account à settings à Linked accounts.
 Select Google Ads and enter your Google Ads customer ID. you can find the customer ID at the top of any Google Ads page when you’re signed in, near your email address.
 Click Link.

 2. Adjust your Product feed

 As mentioned before, if you don’t have a product feed yet you’re going to need it to run ads.
-To upload your product data in the Google Merchant Center begin by creating a product feed where you’ll be able to submit your data.
+To upload your product data to the Google Merchant Center begin by creating a product feed where you’ll be able to submit your data.
 Once the feed is registered, you can then update the existing feed without needing to register it once more.

 You should be aware of the fact that most of the popular platforms nowadays, including Shopify, WooCommerce and Wix have apps that can help you to generate a feed in seconds and link it to your Google Merchant account.
-For example, Shopify has an Effortless Marketing app which you can download for free and use to generate and edit your product feed straight from your online store, so you don’t have to do it yourself.
+For example, Shopify has an Effortless Marketing app that you can download for free and use to generate and edit your product feed straight from your online store, so you don’t have to do it yourself.

 3. Run your first three campaigns

 Now that you’ve got your account set up it’s time to make some magic!
 You’ll be surprised to know that with Google Ads you can create and manage as many as 10,000 campaigns per account, 20,000 ad groups per campaign, and 50 test ads per ad group.
 Google enables you to choose between different campaign types according to your marketing and brand goals and the time you’ve got to invest in your campaign management.

 The most important type of campaign to start with is a Smart Shopping campaign which automatically pulls your product data from your feed and uses it to create Shopping ads that are specifically made for your target audience.
 Then the campaign knows where to place your ads across different Google surfaces using your chosen bidding strategies.

 To create your first shopping campaign you can use Google’s essential step-by-step guide.